andrew-johnson-4/lambda-mountain/README.md

 # Why is the repo name -

 The proper name for this project is λ☶.
-However, Github disallows most unicode in repo names, probably to avoid lookalike characters in urls.
+However, GitHub disallows most unicode in repo names, probably to avoid lookalike characters in urls.